naveendude15/M1_ElectricityBillCalc_Utility/1_Requirements/README.md

 # Defining System:

-* Using a testing algorithm, design and test the operations of an electricity bill calculator.
+* We can use this system and find the electic bills using testing algorithm, design and test the operations of an electricity bill calculator and we can make the interface user friendly ao that even the people who have less technical skills could also understand.

 # SWOT analysis: